Today's Viewpoint: A MarshBerry Publication

 “Working directly with carriers is a priority to maintain relationships.”

-Each statement might be true – or at least true based on the firm’s experience.
+Each statement might be true – or at least true based on the agency’s experience.
 However, not all aggregation models are built the same.
 Many aggregation programs can provide insurance agencies with improved service offerings, access to new technologies, enhanced carrier access, and more.
 These enhancements can help boost revenue growth and efficiencies.

 Myth #1 – Aggregation Programs Are All the Same

 Reality: Each aggregator platform is different.
 “Aggregator” tends to be a catch-all phrase with many different models including – networks, pure aggregators, market access entities, clusters, partnerships, and combination models.
-When evaluating a potential network or aggregator, firms should start by asking these types of questions to find a model that best fits their needs:
+When evaluating a potential network or aggregator, agencies should start by asking these types of questions to find a model that best fits their needs:

 • What are the initial and ongoing costs involved?